loren138/simple-cas4-overlay-template/README.md

 MsSQL, MySQL, OAuth, and Google Apps CAS4 Overlay Template
 ============================
+For tomcat setup see tomcatSetup.md (also in this repo).

 If you don't want MSSQL or to deploy this at root, you back a few commits in the repo.
 If you want to help organize the readme, feel free to do so and send a pull request.